coruscating/h1b_statistics/README.md

 # Problem

-Given H1B disclosure files in semicolon-separated plaintext format, this code will count the top 10 states and top 10 occupations for certified visas.
+Given H1B disclosure files in semicolon-separated plaintext format (from disclosure data [here](https://www.foreignlaborcert.doleta.gov/performancedata.cfm), this code will count the top 10 states and top 10 occupations for certified visas.

 # Approach

 All code is contained in `h1b_parse.py`, which is written and tested in Python 2.7.10.
 It takes the input filename, output top 10 occupation filename, and output top 10 state filename as arguments.
+The code is structured as follows:

-It looks in the semicolon separated input file for the following three fields, which have different names in different versions of the disclosure files:
+1. Looks in the semicolon separated input file for the following three fields, which have different names in different versions of the disclosure files:

 - case status (name is CASE_STATUS or STATUS): a visa application is only counted in our statistics if it is CERTIFIED (case-insensitive).
 Other cases such as CERTIFIED-WITHDRAWN, DENIED, etc. are not counted.
 - state (WORKSITE_STATE or LCA_CASE_WORKLOC1_STATE): two-letter state code of state where the work is expected to take place.
 - occupation (SOC_NAME or LCA_CASE_SOC_NAME): occupation name

 If those fields are not found in the first line of the file, the script will exit.

-Next, it parses the rest of the file line-by-line, adding each count of occupation/state as an entry to dictionaries, using the occupation/state name as the key and the number of occurences as the value.
-At the end, the top 10 results are counted (breaking ties alphabetically by occupation/state name), and the name, number, and percentage of total certified applications (rounded to the nearest 0.1%) are written, semicolon-separated, to the output files.
+2. Parses the rest of the file line-by-line, adding each count of occupation/state as an entry to dictionaries, using the occupation/state name as the key and the number of occurences as the value.

+3. The top 10 results are counted (breaking ties alphabetically by occupation/state name), and the name, number, and percentage of total certified applications (rounded to the nearest 0.1%) are written, semicolon-separated, to the output files.

 Taking this input file `input/h1b_input.csv` as an example:
 ```